bootstrap-vue/bootstrap-vue/src/components/form/README.md

 Use the optional Boolean prop `tooltip` to change the display from a block to a static tooltip style.
 The feedback will typically appear below the form control.
 When this mode is enabled, it is important that the parent container have a `position: relative:` css style (or `position-relative` class).
-Note that tooltip style feedback may, since it's positioning is static, obscure other inputs, labels, etc.
+Note that tooltip style feedback may, since its positioning is static, obscure other inputs, labels, etc.

 **Note:** Some form controls, such as [`<b-form-radio>`](/docs/components/form-radio#contextual-states),